 Their house-made, oatmeal walnut and sourdough breads are baked on-site daily and featured in the distinctive sandwiches that have designated Sage a Frankfort favorite for more than ten years.
 Don't miss their amazing “french toast experience” (served for brunch Saturdays and Sundays), suitable with a morning mimosa.

 Sage's specialty dessert, Buffalo Trace Bourbon Bread Pudding starts with their oatmeal walnut bread and is topped with a bourbon infused caramel sauce.
 Outstanding!
 Local and organic wines and craft beers round out the menu.
 Sage is the perfect gathering place with a great lunch served in a unique green setting.
 Order for pick up online or over the phone.
 Sage offers 10% off to retired and active military on Mondays.

 So there you have it.
 Frankfort is the consummate location to celebrate the holidays and any day.
-Other destinations you won’t want to miss are the Kentucky History Center and Museum, Good Wood Brewery, the historical Liberty Hall, Buffalo Trace Distillery, the Singing Bridge, Josephine Sculpture Park and the State Capital itself.
+Other destinations you won’t want to miss are the public artwork and murals, Kentucky History Center and Museum, Good Wood Brewery, the historical Liberty Hall, Buffalo Trace Distillery, the Singing Bridge, Josephine Sculpture Park and the State Capital itself.